SEN Teaching Assistant – Visually impaired

 - Experience of using ‘moon’

-Please contact us today if this role as an SEN Teaching Assistant in a Aylesbury primary school is of interest,
+Please contact us today if this role as an SEN Teaching Assistant in a primary school in the Rainham area is of interest,

 we would love to hear from you!

 * Recommend a friend bonus scheme

 * Day to day or long term assignments

 To take full advantage of this opportunity please forward your CV to firstname.lastname@example.org

 or call Zoe Sedgwick on: 01708 209016 / 07435 552169